alephium/build-smart-contracts-in-ralph/docs/index.md

 assert!(addModN!(u256Max!(), u256Max!(), u256Max!()) == 0, 16)
 ```

-Ralph also supports bitwise operators for the `U256` type, allowing for low-level bit manipulation operations that are essential for cryptographic algorithms and efficient data processing.
+Additionally, Ralph supports bitwise operators for the `U256` type, allowing for low-level bit manipulation operations that are essential for cryptographic algorithms and efficient data processing.
 Here are examples demonstrating these operators:

 ```rust
 assert!(0xff & 0xf0 == 0xf0, 17)  // Bitwise AND